Connexa Sports Technologies : General statement of acquisition of beneficial ownership - Form SC 13D/A | MarketScreener

 Represents shares of Common Stock held by Ault Lending, LLC (formerly, Digital Power Lending, LLC).
 Excludes shares of common stock issuable upon exercise of a warrant due to a 4.99% beneficial ownership blocker provision.

-This Amendment No. 2 ("Amendment No. 2") amends and supplements the Schedule 13D filed by the undersigned on July 8, 2022 as amended on August 3, 2022 (the "Schedule 13D").
-Except as otherwise specified in this Amendment No. 2, all items in the Schedule 13D are unchanged.
-All capitalized terms used in this Amendment No. 2 and not otherwise defined herein have the meanings ascribed to such terms in the Schedule 13D.
+This Amendment No. 3 ("Amendment No. 3") amends and supplements the Schedule 13D filed by the undersigned on July 8, 2022 as amended on August 3, 2022 and September 30, 2022 (the "Schedule 13D").
+Except as otherwise specified in this Amendment No. 3, all items in the Schedule 13D are unchanged.
+All capitalized terms used in this Amendment No. 3 and not otherwise defined herein have the meanings ascribed to such terms in the Schedule 13D.

 |